 A few other data management resources and tools:

 The University of Maryland Library Research Data Services provides a detailed description of data management plans, including examples.

-Github repositories can be assigned DOIs through Zenodo and serve as a long-term repository for models and code products.
+GitHub repositories can be assigned DOIs through Zenodo.
+However, GitHub is not considered a persistent long-term archive for models and code products.
+You will want to find a more permanent home for your code such as one of the other repositories above.
 Some types of modeling communities may have specialized repositories, such as Open ABM for agent-based models.